EBay taps tech entrepreneur to lead PayPal

-EBay Inc (EBAY.O) named mobile technology entrepreneur David Marcus president of its PayPal unit on Thursday, replacing Scott Thompson, who left in January to become chief executive of Yahoo Inc (YHOO.O).
+EBay Inc named mobile technology entrepreneur David Marcus president of its PayPal unit on Thursday, replacing Scott Thompson, who left in January to become chief executive of Yahoo Inc.

 The appointment shows the importance of PayPal's push into mobile payments globally and its efforts to process transactions in physical stores, not just online.